-Your doctor or a member of the breast imaging team has advised you to have an X-ray guided vacuum assisted excision.
+Your doctor or a member of the breast imaging team has advised you to have an ultrasound guided vacuum assisted biopsy.
 This leaflet has been written to help you understand what the procedure involves.

-What is an X-ray guided vacuum assisted excision?
+What is an ultrasound guided vacuum assisted biopsy?

-An X-ray guided vacuum assisted excision removes pieces of tissue form an abnormality using X-rays to locate the abnormality seen on your mammograms.
-The vacuum assisted excision needle is larger and has gentle suction applied to it allowing removal of more tissue than a biopsy.
+An ultrasound guided vacuum assisted biopsy removes pieces of tissue from an abnormality shown on ultrasound.
+The vacuum assisted biopsy needle is larger than a biopsy needle and has gentle suction applied to it allowing removal of more tissue than a standard biopsy.